 Day 1: Arrival in Canico

-Enjoy all of your hotels facilities today already.
+Enjoy all of your hotel's facilities today.
 It is located right by the beach so the sea is calling you too!
+In the evening, you will be greeted by a tour representative for a tour briefing.

 Overnight in Caniço